Integration Guide

 SDK API Key

-An SDK API key is required to integrate StreamLayer into your application.
+An SDK API Key is required to integrate StreamLayer into your application.
 You can find and manage this key in the Development section of your StreamLayer Studio organization.

 If you do not already have an organization in Studio, provide your email address to the StreamLayer team.
 This information is used to create a new organization for you on the platform and set up a personal dashboard.
 You will receive an email invitation with a link to StreamLayer Studio and authentication credentials.
-After accessing Studio, navigate to the development page in Studio to generate your SDK API key.
+After accessing Studio, navigate to the development page in Studio to generate your SDK API Key.

 The API key authenticates your application with StreamLayer servers and is required for all SDK interactions.